SAP/knowledge-hub-extension/README.md

 ## Contributing

 Contribution and feedback are encouraged and always welcome.
-For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).
+For more information about how to contribute, the project structure, as well as additional contribution information; see our [Contribution Guidelines](CONTRIBUTING.md).

 ## Code of Conduct